0%

 Only the topmost Spirit's effects are active in a linked stack

-Each lane can hold up to 4 linked Spirits unless modified by card effects
+Each plane can hold up to 4 linked Spirits unless modified by card effects

 Spirit Linking Example